jetbrains-academy/kotlin-onboarding-introduction/LastPush/CompleteTheProject/task.md

 </div>

-Also, the `main` function will be checked - just uncomment code in the `main` function.
+Also, the `main` function will be checked - just uncomment the code in the `main` function.

 Good luck!